-Dooley’s sequence of progressed Angles to these Scorpio saturns (up to age eighteen) are
+Dooley’s sequence of progressed Angles to these Scorpio saturns (up to age eighteen) are as follows:

 He experienced each on average 3-6 months (conservatively).
 Even though youth can bear the stress produced by saturn better than can age, this particular stress was emotional, that of not belonging.
 It would be hard on the development of a youth.

 This sequence of frequent Angle/saturn early in life explain why Dooley was unable to belong even though he was an almost frantic socializer.
-His 1997 biography relates he was close to his mother, but not his father.
+His 1997 biography relates he was lose to his mother, but not his father.
 His 1st/4th house saturns indicate emotional alienation (saturn in Scorpio) from his father (4th house).
 Dooley failed early in life (1st house) to have meaningful emotional exchanges with the central male figure of his life.
 His social hyperactivity, then, was an index of the feeling of emotional barrenness he was trying to overcome.

 So, it is likely the reason he went to such extremes to show himself courageous at the end of his life was his desire to demonstrate to his father (then deceased, but not emotionally for Dooley) that he was a "real man" in spite of his sexual orientation.

 Is there, then, a connection between the severe emotional pain (implied in the 1997 biography) surrounding his relationship with his father and Dooley's cancer?
 Astrologically, the answer is an unequivocal yes.
 For Tom Dooley the answer is yes.
 After all, it is right there in print: his 1st/4th house saturns in Scorpio become entangled in conditions for his disease.
-It says there is some connection even if I am not glib in stating it.
+It says there is some connection even if I am not glib in stating t.
 For others, the answer is yes or no, depending on where saturn's emphasis falls.
 Only about 1/12 of the population would have an 8th house/Scorpio saturn emphasis.
 Far fewer would have it influencing 6th and 4th houses.
 Even though we all die, we do not all die bearing the weight of Dooley’s sense of emotional failure.